cdata/swampthing/README.md

            ::    ::   :::   ::   ::   ::   ::: ::::
            :      :   : :  :    ::    :    :: :: :

-# Swamp Thing

-Swamp Thing is a basic http server that takes in JavaScript and CSS and spits out minified equivalents to the input.
+Swamp Thing provides a basic http server that takes in JavaScript and CSS and spits out minified equivalents.

 ## API